 It’s a law that unifies data privacy regulations in all European Union member states.
 And previously, each member state had its own set of rules regarding the gathering, usage, and storage of users’ private information.

 The changes under the new GDPR rules mean that all EU member states are managed with a single set of standards regarding users’ data.
 Furthermore, the rules do not just apply to companies operating with the EU, but any other company collecting, using, or storing the personal data of an EU-based user.

-This piece of sizzling hot news has all companies under fear since several companies already have been affected by the new rules are required to pay millions of dollars in fines for breaching the privacy law.
+This piece of super-hot news has all companies under fear since several companies already have been affected by the new rules are required to pay millions of dollars in fines for breaching the privacy law.

 For instance, in 2018, British Airways committed a breach of privacy data and is required to pay penalties amounting to €200 million.

 While coming up with their email marketing campaigns, marketing executives should consider the heavy fines incurred if they breach the new privacy laws.
 The penalties can either be €20 million or 4% of your company’s global turnover, and it depends on which is higher.